Jbridges1119/boredGameNyte/README.md

 # Bored?GameNyte
 Welcome to **Bored?GameNyte!** or BGN.
 A multipage web application for board game and game night enthusiasts, to help facilitate the organizing of game collections, scheduling events and making sure everyone is prepared to maximize their time together.
+This application was build using **React**, **Express**, **Node**, **MUI**, **Framer-Motion**, and **PostgreSQL** database.

 This app was built by [Kenny Moon](https://github.com/kcmoon), [Jesse Kopala](https://github.com/jdkopala), and [Jeff Bridges](https://github.com/Jbridges1119).

+## Features?
+#### Allows users to:
+- Manage their board game collections by adding and removing games.
+- Search for games using a connection to an external API.
+- View details and information on a specific game.
+- Connect to youtube videos to learn about specific games.
+- Create new game nights, invite friends and select the games to be played from their collection.
+- Automatically send emails to invited guests when a game night is created or canceled.
+- Track who is coming amongst your invited guests.
+- Select an attending status when invited to a game night.
+- View all past and upcoming game nights.

 ## [Project Demo Presentation](https://youtu.be/ge31-cPi2Do)
 Our presentation of Bored?GameNyte! at Lighthouse Labs Demo Day - Aug 18, 2022
 ## Final Product